anty-filidor/rank-refined-seeding-bc-infmax-mlnets-ltm/README.md

-# LTM seeding for MLN
+# Linear Threshold Mmodel seeding for Multi Layer Networks

 Repository for experiments on seed selection methods for multilayer linear threshold model.